mm80843/T3.5/docs/Benef/PBN__Benef_426.md

 * [Overview of the mitigation strategies for COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_86.md)
 * [An e-mental health intervention to support burdened people in times of the COVID-19 pandemic: CoPE It](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_209.md)

+## Name of the Benefit

+Augmented surveillance and prompt reporting can help identify and isolate cases, reducing the transmission of the virus in densely populated areas.
+Providing separate spaces for isolation and quarantine can further prevent the spread of the disease.